Digital-Mercenaries-LLC/Digital-Mercenaries-LLC.github.io/collections/_root/index.md

-Welcome to {{ site.title }}, where we empower individuals and organizations to thrive in the fast-paced world of technology!
+{{ page.description }}!

-Our Mercenaries strive to understand your unique technical needs.
-Whether you're an aspiring software developer looking to launch your career, a business owner seeking to foster a positive work environment, an executive aiming to enhance your team's management skills, or in need of expert software engineering solutions, our comprehensive [services][link__services] have you covered.
+Whether you're an aspiring software developer aiming to launch your career, a business owner seeking to foster a positive work environment, an executive aiming to enhance your management team's skills, or in need of expert software engineering solutions, our Digital Mercenaries have you covered.

-Schedule a confidential [consultation][link__consultation] with our dedicated team and let's bring your vision to life!
+Schedule a confidential [consultation][] discover how our [services][] may bring your vision to life!

-[link__services]: {{ 'services.html' | relative_url }}
+[services]: {{ 'services.html' | relative_url }}
-[link__consultation]: {{ 'consultation.html' | relative_url }}
+[consultation]: {{ 'consultation.html' | relative_url }}